1. Do I have to use my own address?

 6. How long will it take to get information about a pen pal?

-Approximately one week after you sign up, you will receive an e-mail giving you the option of writing to someone who has requested a pen pal, or reaching out to someone who has not.
-The e-mail will give you an expectation of when you will get the information to begin writing.
+Approximately one week after you sign up, you will receive an email giving you current options.
+This email will give you an expectation of when you will get the information to begin writing.

 7. Can I write to more than one person?